mbroz/cryptsetup/FAQ.md

   went active.
 The confirmation emails from the listserver have subjects like these (with other numbers):
 ```
-    Subject: confirm 9964cf10.....
+    Subject: Confirm subscription to cryptsetup@lists.linux.dev
 ```
-  and are sent from dm-crypt-request@saout.de.
+  and are sent from cryptsetup+help@lists.linux.dev.
 You should check whether you have anything like it in your sent email folder.
 If you find nothing and are sure you did not confirm, then you should look into a possible compromise of your email account.